9 Reasons Why Hogmanay in Edinburgh is the Best!

 1. Torchlight Procession

-As in previous years, the 2018 Torchlight Procession opens Edinburgh’s Hogmanay celebrations.
+As in previous years, the 2019 Torchlight Procession opens Edinburgh’s Hogmanay celebrations.
 The Torchlight Procession has previously been referred to as the “river of fire”, due to the effect it creates.
 Last year, around 30,000 people come out for the event.
-This year, upon arrival at Holyrood Park, torchbearers will form the distinctive outline of Scotland.
-14 wicker sculptures, each representing a region of Scotland and created by young people as part of #ScotArt will be placed within the outline and set ablaze as Scotland’s beating heart, marking the end of Scotland’s Year of Young People 2018.
+This year, upon arrival at Holyrood Park, torchbearers will form the outline of two people shaking hands.

 Photo Credit: Edinburgh Hogmanay